Idaho man sues over state’s anti-sodomy law

 Idaho’s law also bars bestiality.
 Doe is not asking the court to remove that portion of the statute.

-Idaho Attorney General Lawrence Wasden is named as a defendant in the case along with other state officials.
-Wasden’s spokesman Scott Graf declined to comment because the case is still working its way through the court system.
-Wasden’s office typically doesn’t comment on pending litigation.
+Idaho Attorney General Lawrence Wasden, who is named as a defendant in the case along with other state officials, didn’t immediately respond to a request for comment from The Associated Press.

 The American Civil Liberties Union of Idaho and the Boise law firm Nevin, Benjamin, McKay and Bartlett are representing Doe along with Strugar.